ebachelet/pyLIMA/README.md

 You need [pip](https://pip.pypa.io/en/stable/installing/) or you can install manually the required libraries [Documentation](https://ebachelet.github.io/pyLIMA/)

+pyLIMA should now run both on python2 and python3 !
 ### Installation and use

 Clone the repository or download as a ZIP file.
 Then